Sarah Greene: Television career

 Later, Greene took part in an episode of BBC Wales's Coming Home programme, first shown on 22 December 2010.
-Her mother had died a month before filming but she decided to continue the process, alongside her 87-year-old father.
+Her mother had died a month before filming, but she decided to continue the process, alongside her 87-year-old father.
 The programme was able to trace her family tree back to the 17th century in Wales.

 Greene and her husband, Mike Smith, appeared on Pointless on BBC One in December 2012.
 Smith died on 1 August 2014, following complications after major heart surgery.

 In April 2017, Greene guest presented an edition of This Morning alongside Phillip Schofield.
 She returned to guest-present in July that same year, and again on 4 and 18 August, alongside Rylan Clark-Neal.

+In 2023, Greene began co-presenting the BBC One quiz show The Finish Line with Roman Kemp.

 Charity

-Greene became ambassador for ovarian cancer charity Target Ovarian Cancer in 2012.
+Greene became an ambassador for ovarian cancer charity Target Ovarian Cancer in 2012.